Aravindray/PostgreSQL/README.md

 ## Credits

 > I've enrolled the **Postgres for Everybody** course, so don't be surprise if all note have strong influence Charles Lecture.
-Published at 2019
+Published at 2019.

 > 2nd I've enrolled the course named **Relational Database Design** from University of Maryland.
-Published at 2022
+Published at 2022.
+This course based on this book **Database Design - 2nd Edition**